 Dr. Gorantla received his medical degree from the University of Health Sciences in India and pursued clinical training at King George Hospital.
-He also completed postgraduate surgical training in Manchester, United Kingdom, followed by a microsurgery and plastic and reconstructive surgery research fellowship at the University of Louisville, Kentucky.
-He also earned an MS and a PhD from the University of Louisville with a dissertation focused on the transplantation immunology of vascularized composite allografts (VCA).
-He pursued a post-doctoral fellowship at the Christine M. Kleinert Institute for Hand and Microsurgery and played a key role in the Nationís first hand transplant program at the University of Louisville before coming to the University of Pittsburgh Medical Center (UPMC).
-At UPMC, his efforts were fundamental to the institutional approval, federal funding and establishment of the Nationís second upper extremity transplant program.
+He completed postgraduate surgical training in Manchester, United Kingdom, followed by post-doctoral fellowships in microsurgery and plastic and reconstructive surgery at the University of Louisville and in hand surgery at the Christine M. Kleinert Institute for Hand and Microsurgery, Kentucky.
+He also earned a Masters and a PhD from the University of Louisville focused on the transplantation immunology of vascularized composite allografts (VCA).
+He played a key role in the Nationís first hand transplant program at the University of Louisville before being recruited by UPMC.
+At UPMC, his efforts were fundamental to the institutional approval, federal funding, and establishment of the Nationís second upper extremity transplant program.
 In 2008, at the Veterans Affairs Pittsburgh Healthcare System (VAPHS) he helped gain approval for the Nationís first Upper Extremity Transplant Program at a Transplant VA Center.
 He was appointed as Director of the VAPHS Program in 2010.
-He is also currently consultant for Reconstructive Transplantation at the San Antonio Military Medical Center and the Lackland Air Force Base.

-Dr. Gorantla is founding member of the American Society for Reconstructive Transplantation.
-He is a member of the American Society of Reconstructive Microsurgery, World Society for Reconstructive Microsurgery, the American Society of Transplantation, the Transplantation Society, the International Hand and Composite Tissue Allotransplantation Society, the Plastic Surgery Research Council, and the Kleinert Society.
-Dr. Gorantla recently obtained a Masterís in Medical Management (MMM) [Healthcare MBA] from the Carnegie Mellon University Heinz School of Management.
-His interests include healthcare innovation as focused on personalized medicine, pharmacogenomics, population health, and predictive analytics to improve the quality of care.
+Dr. Gorantla is founding member and elected board member of the American Society for Reconstructive Transplantation.
+He is council member on the International Hand and Composite Tissue Allotransplantation Society.
+He serves on the OPTN/UNOS Membership and Professional Standards Committee (MPSC) and has also been elected to the Leadership and Innovation Council at the Organ Donation and Transplantation Alliance.
+He is member of the Transplantation Society, American Society of Reconstructive Microsurgery, World Society for Reconstructive Microsurgery, the American Society of Transplantation, the Plastic Surgery Research Council, and the Kleinert Society.
+Dr. Gorantla has a Masterís in Medical Management (MMM) [Healthcare MBA] from the highly ranked Carnegie Mellon Universityís Heinz School of Management.
+His interests include healthcare innovation as focused on e-health, telemedicine, precision medicine, pharmacogenomics, population health, and predictive analytics to improve health related quality of life outcomes.

 View a list of Dr. Gorantlaís publications here.